 James Hayes, MD, ‘Jim’

 He joined the NAMI SC Board in 2003 and has served as treasurer and twice as president.
-He currently serves as a “hands on” president of NAMI Mid-Carolina.
-Jack, also, volunteers with the SC Junior Golf Foundation and is a Board member of Work In Progress , a supported employment non-profit in Columbia, and Rice Estate, an assisted living facility.
+Jack also volunteers with the SC Junior Golf Foundation and is a Board member of Work In Progress , a supported employment non-profit in Columbia, and Rice Estate, an assisted living facility.

 Jack is married to Nela ‘Stormy’ Folger Balling, a Spartanburg native, and has two grown daughters and a grandson.
 His hobbies are golf, walking, and yard work.